Soc 324 - Sociology of Sex and Gender 2 » Summer 2020 » Quiz 2

 One of the major decisions trans adolescents have to make when thinking about starting cross-sex hormones is:

-their future fertility.
+B. their future height.

-their future height.
+C. their future fertility.

 Question #20